tjoliveira/cifar10-classification-autoencoder/README.md

 ```
 autoencoder_config= load_config('autoencoder_config_optimal.json')
 ```
-This is a dictionary, so it is possible to easily change the configuration (e.g., autoencoder_config['epochs']=100).
+This is a dictionary, so it is possible to easily change the configuration (e.g., autoencoder_config['epochs']= 100).
 To save this configuration use the save_config() function with a filename of your choosing as in the instruction below:

 ```
 save_config(autoencoder_config, 'autoencoder_config_optimal.json')
 ```

-5. To train the autoencoder according to autoencoder_configuration with training and validation data:
+5. To train the autoencoder according to autoencoder_config with training and validation sets:

 ```
 autoencoder= train_autoencoder(x_train, x_val, autoencoder_config, autoencoder_filename, encoder_filename)